 By the penultimate stage time trial, Evans needed to ride one minute and 34 seconds faster than Sastre.
 He beat Sastre’s time and jumped to second place overall, but he remained 58 seconds behind at the end of the tour.
 This was the second year in a row that Evans had come second in the tour.

-Then in 2011 Evans became the first Australian to win the Tour de France.
+In 2011 Evans became the first Australian to win the Tour de France.
 At the age of 34, he was among the oldest winners in the race's history.
 His tour win crowned an impressive list of successes since he had turned professional 10 years early, which included winning the 2009 World Road Championships in Switzerland.

 Australians on tour